Butterfly trip to Ghana

-Our 15-day Ghana Butterfly Tour is available on request throughout the year and is a leisurely-paced trip allowing time to enjoy the country's forest habitats and fantastic photographic opportunities for both amateurs and professionals.
-This tour offers an exceptional nature experience for our tour participants.
-A Ghana butterfly tour never disappoints as it blends the perfect mix of nature with the best Ghana has to offer, including almost 1,000 species of butterfly.
+Our 15-day Ghana Butterfly Tour is available on request throughout the year and is a leisurely paced trip allowing time to enjoy the country's forest habitats and fantastic photographic opportunities.
+A Ghana butterfly tour never disappoints as it offers the perfect mix of nature with the best Ghana has to offer, including almost 1,000 species of butterfly.

-Ghana is therefore still well-endowed with rainforest areas, albeit fragmented.
-Nevertheless, these areas protect more than 950 butterfly species - the country's remaining forests have conserved their extremely rich biodiversity.
-There is good access to important and diverse habitats on this butterfly safari.
-On a good day, a visitor can sometimes see over a hundred species.
+Ghana's remaining rainforest areas protect more than 950 butterfly species and there is good access to important and diverse habitats on this Ghana butterfly safari.
+On a good day, a visitor can sometimes see more than 100 species.

 This specialist butterfly tour in Ghana aims to introduce enthusiasts to many different forest areas and their butterfly fauna, with exceptional photo opportunities for many of the species.